top of page

 The average time for test reporting for affected patients is approximately 2-3 months from the time of sample submission.

-If the family-specific mutation is known, urgent reporting can be completed within several weeks.
+If the family-specific variant is known, urgent reporting can be completed within several weeks.
 STAT testing for rare bleeding disorders is not available.

 Carrier testing for females with an unknown family history may take 3-6 months. in these cases provisional reports may be issued prior to final confirmation.

-For some patients, mutations are not immediately identified and in these cases the search for the causative genetic change may take several months.
+For some patients, variants are not immediately identified and in these cases the search for the causative genetic change may take several months.

-Reports will only be issued to caregivers listed on the requisition forms.
+Reports will only be issued to healthcare providers listed on the requisition forms.